Welcome to our home, Fox Hollow Cottage!

 I got the bright idea to flip it, and our sons room, so it’s in a brand new space and more organized than ever.
 Whew.
 Such a relief to have that room in order.
 There are now tons of shelves and a place for everything.
 Austin’s room is much better too, it was such a smart solution!
 Even though he stole most of my globes and the vintage fan in the process… hahaha.

 Down the main hallway is our linen closet.
-I made it over almost two years ago.
+I made it over a few years ago.
 It was well worth tackling.
 It looks so clean and organized now, after years (like almost ten!) of being pretty ugly and blah.

 Whenever you make a change like that, do you wonder why you waited so long?
 I know I do!
 Especially when I did it on a zero budget.
 So nothing was holding me back, but me.
 Head slapper.